Wayne Shorter Quartet

-WAYNE SHORTER’s continually expanding body of work is inextricably linked to the history of modern music.
-His music transcends genre while keeping the improvisational genius and surprise of jazz burning at the center.
-Regarded as one of the most significant and prolific performers and composers in jazz and modern music, Wayne Shorter has an outstanding record of professional achievement in his historic career as a musician.
-He has received substantial recognition from his peers, including nine Grammy awards to date.
+Regarded as one of the most significant and prolific performers and composers in jazz and modern music, WAYNE SHORTER has an outstanding record of professional achievement in his historic career as a musician.
+He has received substantial recognition from his peers, including 6 Grammy Awards and 13 other Grammy nominations.

 Wayne received his first Grammy with his group Weather Report in 1979 for Best Jazz Fusion Performance on their album "8:30."
 He received his 2nd Grammy in the category of Best Instrumental Composition in 1987, for " Call Sheet Blues" from the motion picture sound track "Round Midnight" The 3rd came in 1994 in the category of Best Jazz Instrumental Performance by a Group for "A Tribute to Miles."
 Most recently in 1997 he was awarded the Grammy for Best Contemporary Jazz Performance for "High Life" and he won the 1998 Grammy for Best Composition for "Aung San Suu Kyi" and finally in 2000 came the Grammy for Best Instrumental Solo for "In Walked Wayne."

 Born August 25, 1933 in Newark, NJ, he attended Art's High School and later graduated from New York University.
 He served in the US Army from 1956 to 1958, after which he joined Art Blakey's Jazz Messengers.
 His five years as one of Blakey's Messengers clearly established him as a newcomer to watch due to winning the number on "New Star Saxophonist" Downbeat poll for 1962.
 He came in second place for "Best Composer," while Duke Ellington came in first.